ItzSwirlz/DuckHuntDisassembly/NOTES.md

 _var_000f = $000F ; duck/dog X value??
 _var_0010_indexed = $0010 ; duck/dog Y value??

+## Colors
+I believe the PaletteTable is at _data_e5ee.
+I also found DogColor = 003C.

 # Controls
 Just like in the SMB disassembly, it looks like each port has its own variable for tracking button presses.
 However there are some oddities...